JuliaTagBot/DatasToolbox/README.md

 Assigns the test data in the data handler.

-Note that this is silent if the test dataframe is empty.

 <a id='DatasToolbox.assignTest!-Tuple{DatasToolbox.TimeSeriesHandler}' href='#DatasToolbox.assignTest!-Tuple{DatasToolbox.TimeSeriesHandler}'>#</a>
 **`DatasToolbox.assignTest!`** &mdash; *Method*.

 ```
-assignTest!(dh::TimeSeriesHandler; sort::Bool=true)
+assignTest!(dh[, df; sort=true])
 ```

 Assigns the test data.
 X output will be of shape (samples, seq_length, seq_width).
 One should be extremely careful if not sorting.

+If a dataframe is provided, data will be assigned from it.

 Note that in the time series case this isn't very useful.
 One should instead use one of the assigned prediction functions.

-Note that this is silent if the dataframe is empty.

 <a id='DatasToolbox.assignTrain!-Tuple{DatasToolbox.AbstractDH{T}}' href='#DatasToolbox.assignTrain!-Tuple{DatasToolbox.AbstractDH{T}}'>#</a>
 **`DatasToolbox.assignTrain!`** &mdash; *Method*.